Last updated on September 26th, 2021 at 07:53 pm

 At the end of the short road, there is parking lot, rest rooms, shaded picnic tables and a screened picnic shelter, all on the banks of scenic Bulow Creek.

-You can drive on to the ruins, but I recommend you park here and take the half-mile nature trail, through a forest of large old trees forming a cathedral ceiling over your head.
+You can drive on to the ruins, but I recommend you park here and take the half-mile nature trail, through a forest of large old trees forming a cathedral ceiling overhead.

 In a short while, you reach the picturesque ruins of a huge sugar mill made of the local coquina rocks.
 The evocative structure looks like a ruined castle.